hielo9/talkiepi/doc/README.md

 $go build -o $GOPATH/bin/talkiepi $GOPATH/src/github.com/CustomMachines/talkiepi/cmd/talkiepi/main.go
 ~~~

+You can skip this now:
   The RPi Zero needs libopenal complied without ARM NEON support.
-These packages can be found in the [workarounds](https://github.com/CustomMachines/talkiepi/blob/master/workarounds) directory of this repo.
+These packages can be found in the [workarounds (https://github.com/CustomMachines/talkiepi/blob/master/workarounds) directory of this repo.
 They can be installed over the existing libopenal libraries.

 ~~~
 $cd ~/go/src/github.com/CustomMachines/talkiepi/workarounds